patloew/NavigationViewFragmentAdapters/README.md

 Also, don't forget to call `adapter.onSaveInstanceState()` in your Activity `onSaveInstanceState()`.

-Now you have your navigation drawer up and running, including state saving of the fragments.
+Now you have your navigation drawer or bottom navigation view up and running, including state saving of the fragments.

 # Advanced Usage